Course

 Why Are Nurses Vulnerable to Sexual Harassment?

-Staff-on-staff harassment is also commonly reported by nurses (1).
-Nurses are predisposed to this type of harassment due to their subservient position to many staff members (physicians, administration) and the subsequent power imbalance that results.
+Staff-on-staff harassment is also commonly reported by nurses (8).
+Nurses are potentially predisposed to this type of harassment due to their subservient position to many staff members (physicians, administration) and the subsequent power imbalance that results.

 Self Quiz